Acclimating New Freshwater Invertebrates & Fish

-The first step is to temperature acclimate the new shrimp.
+The first step is temperature acclimation.
 DO NOT FLOAT THE BAGS THEY COME IN.
-These bags are special breather bags that provide air exchange through the bag wall, floating these bags for a long period of time will suffocate the shrimp inside the bags.
+These bags are special breather bags that provide air exchange through the bag wall, floating these bags for a long period of time will suffocate the animals inside the bags.

 a.
 Transfer the contents of the bag into the container you have prepared for drip acclimation and placing them somewhere close to your tank.
 If your tank is heated, we recommend pouring the contents of the bag into a smaller container and floating the container in the tank without allowing your tank water to enter the container.

 b.
-Check the temperature of your tank and the water the shrimp came in by using a temperature gun or probe.
+Check the temperature of your tank and the water they came in by using a temperature gun or probe.
 This step is complete when both temperatures are within 1-2F of each other.

 Step 2: Drip Acclimation

 a.
-Once temperature acclimation is complete, place the container the new shrimp are in at a location that is lower than your tank.
+Once temperature acclimation is complete, place the container your new companions are in at a location that is lower than your tank.

 b.
 Connect the airline valve onto one end of the tubing and place the other end in your tank (you can secure the tube to your tank with a clamp).
 Ensure the valve is open and start a siphon by sucking on the airline valve end of the tube.
 Once you observe water flowing through the tube, use your finger to cap the valve end of the tube and lower it into the container.